tbroyer/gradle-nullaway-plugin/README.md

 | `treatGeneratedAsUnannotated`  | If set to true, NullAway treats any class annotated with `@Generated` as if its APIs are unannotated when analyzing uses from other classes.
 | `acknowledgeRestrictiveAnnotations` | If set to true, NullAway will acknowledge nullability annotations whenever they are available in _unannotated_ code and also more restrictive than it's optimistic defaults.
 | `checkOptionalEmptiness`            | If set to true, NullAway will check for `.get()` accesses to potentially empty `Optional` values, analogously to how it handles dereferences to `@Nullable` values.
+| `checkOptionalEmptinessCustomClasses` | A list of classes to be treated as `Optional` implementations (e.g. Guava's `com.google.common.base.Optional`).
+| `isSuggestSuppressions`        | If set to true, NullAway will use Error Prone's suggested fix functionality to suggest suppressing any warning that it finds.
+| `autoFixSuppressionComment`    | A comment that will be added alongside the `@SuppressWarnings("NullAway")` annotation when `isSuggestSuppressions` is set to true.
+| `castToNonNullMethod`          | The fully qualified name of a method to be used for downcasting to a non-null value rather than standard suppressions in some instances.
+| `isAssertsEnabled`             | If set to true, NullAway will handle assertions, and use that to reason about the possibility of null dereferences in the code that follows these assertions.
+This assumes that assertions will always be enabled at runtime.
+| `handleTestAssertionLibraries` | If set to true, NullAway will handle assertions from test libraries, like `assertThat(...).isNotNull()`, and use that to reason about the possibility of null dereferences in the code that follows these assertions.
+| `isExhaustiveOverride`         | If set to true, NullAway will check every method to see whether or not it overrides a method of a super-type, rather than relying only on the `@Override` annotation.